makrai/notes/gupta2111-multiling-multilabel-emo-virt-advers-train.md

 # 2 Related Work

-* Semi-supervised learning is an important paradigm for tackling the scarcity
+* Semi-supervised learning is an important paradigm for tackling data scarcity
   * large amount of unlabelled data along with small amount of labelled data (Yang+ 2021, Van Engelen and Hoos, 2020)
   * Early approaches used self-training for leveraging the model’s own